 Quinn Capers III passed away peacefully at 2:30 P.M. on Wednesday, February 5, 2020 surrounded by family.
 Quinn was preceded in death by his father, Quinn Capers, Jr. and his mother, Ida Gladys Capers.
 He leaves to keep his memory and legacy, his children: Alesia (Steven) Gillison, Quinn (Cheryl) Capers IV, Adrienne (Mickey) Davis, and Angela Capers, and Renee (Charles) Gray; Grandchildren: Julisa N. Capers, Quinn Capers V, Christian A. Capers, Camille C. Capers, Ryland D. Fountain, William D. Colston, Christiaan B. Colston, and James A. Woody: Brothers: Charles (Freida) Capers, Mayo Capers and Cedric Capers; his long-time companion Lucretia Coldly, and a host of amazing nieces, nephews, cousins, and friends.

-To send flowers to Quinn's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Quinn Capers III, please visit our floral store.